graphile/crystal/packages/dataplan-pg/src/plans/pgPageInfo.md

 Satisfying `startCursor` and `endCursor` merely involves resolving the cursors of the returned nodes and returning the first and last ones.

+As for satisfying `hasNextPage` / `hasPreviousPage` we honour the spec text and the intent of the spec; i.e. we only figure out if there's another page in the _current direction of pagination_ (i.e. if `first` is set then `hasNextPage`, if `last` is set then `hasPreviousPage`) and we set the opposite field to be `null`.

 There's lots of different ways of calculating `hasNextPage` and `hasPreviousPage` and different approaches may be more or less appropriate